-For the MFA Theatre Directing, you are assessed on the basis of your written application, although you may be called for interview or given a telephone or Skype interview.
+For the MA Theatre Directing, you are assessed on the basis of your written application, although you may be called for interview or given a telephone or Skype interview.

 You’ll be in intensive training at one of the most prestigious and internationally respected conservatoires in the country, gaining the skills and knowledge necessary to pursue a career in the performing arts.
 But fear not!
 It’s not all work and no play at East 15 Acting School in Loughton.

 At Essex we pride ourselves on being a welcoming and inclusive student community.
 We offer a wide range of support to individuals and groups of student members who may have specific requirements, interests or responsibilities.